tanujamannem/tanujamannem/README.md

 • Provides **top 5 movie recommendations** for any input movie based on the highest similarity scores.
 • Uses an **unsupervised learning approach**, discovering patterns and grouping movies without requiring labeled training data.

+### 3. Chennai House Price Prediction

+• Predicts **house prices in Chennai** using machine learning models based on features like location, total area, number of bedrooms, and amenities.
+• Includes complete **data cleaning** such as handling missing values, fixing inconsistencies, and removing outliers for improved model accuracy.
+• Performs **feature engineering** by encoding categorical variables and scaling numerical features to enhance model performance.
+• Trains and evaluates **regression models** (Linear Regression / Random Forest) to learn pricing patterns from the dataset.
+• Delivers **accurate price predictions** along with insights into important factors affecting property prices.